 Education Research for the Benefit of Baltimore’s Children and Families

-Launched in fall 2006, BERC is a partnership among Johns Hopkins University (JHU), Morgan State University (MSU), and the Baltimore City Public Schools (City Schools) and was co-conceptualized and launched with support from several Baltimore-based non-profit agencies.
-BERC is designed to be a constructive part of the efforts and public conversation surrounding the education of children in Baltimore.
+BERC was launched in 2006 as a partnership between Johns Hopkins University (JHU), Morgan State University (MSU), and the Baltimore City Public Schools (City Schools).
+BERC now works with any university in Maryland interested in partnering with Baltimore City Schools.
+The BERC partnership was co-conceptualized and launched with support from several Baltimore-based non-profit agencies.
+It is designed to be a constructive part of the efforts and public conversation surrounding the education of children in Baltimore.
 Modeled loosely on the Consortium on Chicago School Research, BERC pursues both long- and short-term data analysis and research, and then directs time and resources to sharing and interpreting the findings with school system leaders and other community partners and stakeholders.
-More of BERC’s history can be found here.
+More about BERC’s history can be found here.

 BERC’s mission is to conduct and disseminate long- and short-term strategic data analysis and research that informs decisions about policy and practice to improve the educational and life outcomes of children in Baltimore.
 BERC assembles a diverse coalition of partners to formulate questions worth asking, contribute to conversations worth having, and highlight policy implications worthy of action.